simonhuwiler/uawardata/README.md

 |country|*enum*|Country where the unit is from.
 One of these: `ru` (Russia), `ua` (Ukraine), `na` (unknow)|

 ## Data Structure Changes
-**`2022-04-22` Multiple icons on same location**
-Now several icons can be placed at the same coordinates.
-On uawardata.com they are displayed one above the other.
-In the data, they are still added separately.
-These Units are marked with `stacked = true`

-## `2022-04-24` Add country code
+**`2022-04-24` Add country code**
 Added country code.
 One of these:
 * `ru` = Russia
 * `ua` = Ukraine
 * `na` = unknown

+**`2022-04-22` Multiple icons at same location**
+Now several icons can have the same coordinates.
+On uawardata.com they are displayed stacked, one above the other.
+In the data, they are still added separately.
+These Units are marked with `stacked = true`

 ## Accuracy Ukrainian troops
 We reduce accuracy of Ukrainian troops and show: